 - Have you installed Google Analytics?
 This is not optional!
 [Guide: How to track your SEO results with Google Analytics]

 - Have you added the site to Bing Webmaster Tools?
-You may also add it in Yandex Webmaster.
+You may also add it to Yandex Webmaster.

 - Have you created an XML sitemap and submitted it to Google and Bing Webmaster Tools?
 Use XML-Sitemaps.com or the Yoast SEO Wordpress plugin.

 - Have you created a robots.txt file and submitted it to Google and Bing Webmaster Tools?

 - Have you checked Google’s Search Console for 404 / 500 errors, duplicate content, missing titles and other technical errors that Google has found?
 Make sure to keep up with any messages Google is sending you.

 - Is your site mobile friendly?
 Test it in Google Mobile-friendly tool.
 Have you checked it on multiple browsers with BrowserStack?

 - Have you installed a valid SSL Certificate?
 Test on SSLShopper and SSLlabs.
 Does your website redirect to its https version?
 Test on RedirectCheck.com.

 - Have you checked your site’s speed with Google PageSpeed Tool and GTMetrix.com?
 Try to follow as many of their recommendations as possible.
 If you’re on Wordpress, check this speed up guide.

 - Does your hosting account support loads of traffic?
 Do a load test on LoadView-Testing.com and a stress test on LoadImpact.com

-- Have you used Google’s Keyword Planner?
+- Have you done proper keyword research?
 Consider searcher intent and difficulty, pick 1 keyword per page, and you’ll generally want to start with lower-volume keywords first.

 - Have you incorporated your primary keyword into your page URL?
 Try to shorten your URLs keeping them keyword-friendly.